elastic/cloud-on-k8s/docs/design/0001-no-stateful-sets.md

 For certain scenarios, we might prefer upgrading the cluster in a "grow-and-shrink" fashion: add extra nodes, then remove old ones.
 This is the case of 1-node clusters for instance.
 It is not easy to achieve with StatefulSets, and probably requires some manual tweaks with partitioned rolling upgrades.

-Overall, we would loose a lot of flexibility in the way we'd like to run rolling upgrades by using StatefulSets.
+Overall, we would lose a lot of flexibility in the way we'd like to run rolling upgrades by using StatefulSets.

-## Close to the metal
+## Considered Options

+* (multiple) stateful sets
+* implementing our own custom controller

+## Decision Outcome

+We decided to implement our own controller that manages pods directly.

+### Positive Consequences <!-- optional -->
+* The immediate benefit in working with Pods directly is more control over the the cluster lifecycle.
+We can handle rolling upgrades, version migrations, cluster growth, volume reuse (or not), multi-AZ orchestration, etc. with much more flexibility.
-Relying on StatefulSets forces us to depend on the StatefulSet controller releases, updates and bug fixes, since it has direct control over the pods themselves.
+* Relying on StatefulSets forces us to depend on the StatefulSet controller releases, updates and bug fixes, since it has direct control over the pods themselves.

-Pods are a core concept of K8s, with well-known behaviours thoroughly tested in the field.
+* Pods are a core concept of K8s, with well-known behaviours thoroughly tested in the field.
 Their spec and behaviour is less likely to evolve in a direction that does not suit us.
+* We could rely on StatefulSets: it would simplify a part of the code, and complexify another part of the code.
+Because of complex cluster topologies, we would still need to handle several StatefulSets for a single cluster, which is not much more simpler than handling several pods directly.

+### Negative Consequences <!-- optional -->
-## Things we need to reimplement since we're not using StatefulSet
+* Things we need to reimplement since we're not using StatefulSet
    - Orchestration: need to manually create and delete pods, by comparing expected pods to actual pods.
 By using StatefulSets, we would only compare StatefulSets specs.
    - Rolling upgrades: need to be manually handled (which gives us more flexibility).
    - Non-determistic identities and cache inconsistencies: need to handle potential resources cache inconsistencies by relying on Expectations, similar to ReplicaSets.

-## Summary

-We could rely on StatefulSets: it would simplify a part of the code, and complexify another part of the code.
-Because of complex cluster topologies, we would still need to handle several StatefulSets for a single cluster, which is not much more simpler than handling several pods directly.
-The immediate benefit in working with Pods directly is more control over the the cluster lifecycle.
-We can handle rolling upgrades, version migrations, cluster growth, volume reuse (or not), multi-AZ orchestration, etc. with much more flexibility.

 ## Links